Call Now:

 • Dave Brown, Esquire

-• 02/16/2021
+• 07/29/2025

 If you have injured yourself at work, it is possible that at some point one of your treating doctors will recommend that you undergo a Functional Capacity Evaluation – also known as an FCE.
 If that happens, you will probably wonder – what is an FCE?
 And how could it affect my workers’ compensation case?
 They are very good questions, and we are here you to provide you with the answers.
+Let’s go through a hypothetical to help you understand FCEs in workers’ comp from a workers’ compensation lawyer.

-Let’s go through a hypothetical to help you understand FCEs.
-You were completely healthy until you injured your back and knee when you slipped on grease and fell at the factory where you work.
+You were completely healthy until you injured your back and knee when you slip and fall at work at the factory on grease.
 You go to your employer’s occupational doctor who restricts you to no lifting of more than 20 pounds, occasional walking, and occasional bending.
 Because your job requires you to be on your feet almost the entire day and regularly lift items which weigh in excess of 50 pounds, you are unable to perform your job.
 The workers’ compensation insurance company for your employer starts to pay you weekly benefits.

 Doctor’s For Your Work Injury

-For the first 90 days following your injury, you treat with the occupational doctor, participate in physical therapy, and undergo MRIs to your low back and knee.
+For the first 90 days following your work injury, you treat with the occupational doctor, participate in physical therapy, and undergo MRIs to your low back and knee.
 After the 90 days, when Pennsylvania workers’ compensation law provides that you can treat with the doctors of your choice, you begin treatment with a chiropractor and pain management/physical medicine physician.
 You attempt chiropractic treatment for a few months, and it helps alleviate your back and knee pain temporarily but nothing more.
 You take medication daily and it makes your pain more tolerable but does not come close to eliminating it.
 Your physician suggests that you undergo an injection to your back, which you agree to because you are determined to do everything you can to get better and return to work.
 The injection affords you 50% pain relief, but then your pain comes back full throttle.

 Orthopedic Surgeon For Your Work Injury